bsc-networks/davis-configs/README.md

 TODO
 - Write documentation for carrying out common tasks through Chef
 - Find out how to 'Chefify' the FreeNAS server.
 Alternatively, move the FreeNAS server to a different OS
+- Move UniFi Chef setup to the new chef stuffs